zjian107-su/Elixir-Exploration/README.md

 # Elixir_Exploration

+There are currently two projects under the current repository.
+1. cards - simulation of create deck, shuffle, deal cards and so on.
+2. identicon - similar to GitHub profile page icon generation algorithm.
+For example, `https://github.com/programmer12`

 ### Commands
 - under the elixir project folder: `iex -S mix`
 - dep for doc in <mix.exs>: `{:ex_doc, "~> 0.12"}`